-Schedule a free initial consultation at our Phoenix office.
+Schedule a free initial consultation with our DUI attorney in Phoenix.
 We have payment plans available and accept credit card payments.
 Call us at (480) 562-3482 or send us an email.

 If you have been charged with a DUI, drug charge, sex crime or any serious criminal offense, let an experienced defense team fight for you.
 Schedule a consultation with one of our partners today.
 Call (480) 562-3482 or send an email.